Thanks to my host Kristy, for reminding me of this resource…

 3. SPACE OUT.
 Don’t crowd the pan.
 You’ve heard this before.
 Heed this warning, or pay with gray meat, which will be the result if you put too much food in the pan.
-Not only does crowding keep heat from circulating, too much food brings the temperature way down.
+Not only does crowding keep heat from circulating, but too much food also brings the temperature way down.

 4. KEEP IN CONTACT.
 Once you’ve placed the meat in the pan, don’t move it until the bottom is well-browned. if it moves easily when you try to pick it up with tongs, it wants to.
 If it doesn’t move, don’t force it; it will release when ready.
 Then flip it over Brown the edges, even if it means holding the meat with tongs while it cooks.
 The technique will pay off immeasurably.